 Student/Youth Usage Studies

-July 12, 2013 - Medical marijuana laws have no effect on the likelihood a young person will smoke pot, according to a study published in the American Journal of Public Health and conducted by researchers at the University of Florida’s College of Medicine.
+July 12, 2013 - Medical marijuana laws have no effect on the likelihood a young person will smoke pot, according to a study published in the American Journal of Public Health.
+The study supports "a growing body of literature" on the subject.